XuyangAbert/CDSC-AL/README.md

 # CDSC_AL: A Clustering-based Data Stream Classification framework using Active Learning

+The "Supplemental Result.pdf" includes the results for comparison with semi-supervised methods using 5%, 15%, 20% labeled data.
+Also, the comparison results between supervised methods and CDSC-AL method with 5%, 15%, and 20% labeled data respectively.

 There are two codes with different settings for the benchmark data streams:

   1. The main_final_draft.py file is developed for arranging data streams to have abrupt drifts and run this code on